ibz0q/lovelace-bg-animation/README.md

 - Have you audited the code yourself?

-## Motivation
+## Why

-People created some pretty inspiring animations when HTML5/Canvas/JS/CSS3/Flash was new.
-There's still amazing artists doing this today.
-I wanted to curate these, use them on my Home Assistant tablet/dashboard, which incidentally make great backgrounds.
+People created some pretty animations using HTML5/Canvas/JS/CSS3/Flash a long time ago.
+There's still cool artists doing this today.
+I wanted to curate old and new, use them on my Home Assistant tablet/dashboard, they look cool.

-Unfortunately over time many older web experiments/animations have been lost to digital oblivion.
-Sometimes I would save these locally.
-I have tried my best to find references and credit the artists, archive.org links provided if they are available - This is not always the case.
+Unfortunately over time some older animations were lost to digital oblivion.
+I would sometimes save these locally and I have tried my best to repair them to original and credit the original artists, archive.org links provided if they are available - This is not always the case.

 ### License